friedbrice/simple-haskell/README.md

 Multi-line string support by [SQbQxeKd3JHD8](https://github.com/SublimeHaskell/SublimeHaskell/pull/422).

-Copyright (c) 2018 Daniel Brice, except as otherwise noted.
+Copyright (c) 2018 Anthony Brice and Daniel Brice, except as otherwise noted.

 Permission granted to anyone who posesses the software to use, distribute, and modify.